-This chapter outlines the procedure for installing L&TT on a Microsoft Windows ®, Novell NetWare, HP-UX, or HP Tru64 platform.
-The Windows version of L&TT uses a graphical user interface (GUI), whereas the NetWare, HP-UX, and Tru64 versions of the program use a command screen interface (CSI).
+This chapter outlines the procedure for installing L&TT on a Microsoft Windows ®, Novell NetWare, HP-UX, HP Tru64, or Linux platform.
+The Windows version of L&TT uses a graphical user interface (GUI), whereas the NetWare, HP-UX, Tru64, and Linux versions of the program use a command screen interface (CSI).